 Know the physical location/address where the patient is.
 Suppose emergency medical services need to be called for the patient.
-In that case, it is a crucial aspect of patient safety to know and document the specific location of the patient and any numbers relevant to their site.
+In that case, it is a crucial aspect of patient safety to know and document the specific location of the patient and any numbers relevant to their site (e.g., home, library, car).
 See also this article: 3 Tips for Using Telehealth for Suicide Care.